 Dull metal can also be revitalised with your trusty sander.
 The key is to use finishing paper with a fine grit and high grit count.
 Sandpaper that’s too coarse can leave metal looking scratched which is the opposite of what you want.

 You’ll need to tape around the edges of your headlights before you try this (you don’t want to damage your paintwork!), but once you’ve done so you’re good to go.
 Clean your headlights with car shampoo and water as best you can first.
 Remove any remaining discolouration via a very light sand with a fine wet and dry sandpaper, then polish.

 8. Remove Unsightly Rust

 Even rust can be sanded off.
 If you’ve neglected your garden tools or your garden furniture isn’t fully protected from the elements sand off all the rusty parts.
-Keep the rust from coming back in future by oiling or varnishing the metal.
+Keep the rust from coming back in the future by oiling or varnishing the metal.